 Lori Derming of Derming Consulting says a strong cover letter helps you make a good first impression.
 Your cover letter should demonstrate your interest in the role, and make it clear why you would be a good fit.
 Mention at least three of the qualities specified in the job description, and explain how you have demonstrated these qualities.
 Be as specific as possible.

 5. Provide a summary

-John Scott, a career advocate at Career Network, recommended including a career summary if you have been working in your target field for more than five years.
-A career summary should be brief, and describe the skills and experiences most relevant to the job for which you are applying.
+John Scott, a career advocate at Career Network, recommended including a resume summary if you have been working in your target field for more than five years.
+A career summary should be brief and describe the skills and experiences most relevant to the job for which you are applying.
 It should be specific to you—if it’s vague enough that it could apply to anyone in your field, it doesn’t provide any benefit.
-If you are new to a field, or even just new to the workforce, then a career summary is not necessary.
+If you are new to a field or even just new to the workforce, then a career summary is not necessary.
 And no matter how long you’ve been working, skip the resume objective entirely.